Kushalanagar: Transport

 There is no railway service in Kodagu.
-A railway line from Mysuru to Kushalnagar has been planned but has been opposed by environmental activists.
+A railway line from Mysore to Kushalnagar has been planned but has been opposed by environmental activists.
 The nearest airport is at Mysore, and the nearest international airport is Kannur International Airport.
 The Airports Authority of India has proposed a construction of a new mini airport named Kushalnagar airport in the town to boost tourism from other parts of the state.